raahi-chada2004/out_writeapi/README.md

     Parsers_File    path/to/jsonparser.conf
     plugins_file    path/to/plugins.conf
 ```
-The `Parsers_File` field points to the parsing of your input and the `plugins_file` field is the path to the plugin you wish to use.
+The `Parsers_File` field points to the parsing of your input.
+An example parsers file is included as jsonparser.conf.
+The `plugins_file` field is the path to the binary plugin file you wish to use.
+An example plugins file is included as plugins.conf.
 The paths here are the absolute or relative paths to the files.

 Here is an example of a `INPUT` section:
 ```